WICC-FM: History

 In April 2006, the call sign was changed from WEFX to WFOX.

 On May 13, 2019, WFOX relaunched its classic rock format with a playlist centered on rock from the 1980s to the 2000s.

 On September 3, 2024, following a week-long "The History of Alternative Rock" feature, WFOX dropped its rock format in favor of a simulcast of talk-formatted sister station WICC (600 AM).
 None of WFOX's on-air staff was let go, as the Chaz & AJ morning show was simulcast from WPLR in New Haven and the midday and afternoon hosts had other duties with Connoisseur Media.
-The WICC simulcast was in part prompted by the end of the all-news format of WCBS in New York City; concurrently with the start of the simulcast, WICC began carrying CBS Radio Network newscasts, announced the hiring of former WCBS anchor Brigitte Quinn to host an early afternoon show, and relaunched as "The Voice of Connecticut".
-Brigitte Quinn's program, Newsline, lasted six weeks before being replaced by The Download, which is hosted by WICC reporters Jon Kamal (WFOX's former midday host, who also produces and hosts for WEZN-FM and WPLR) and Chris Williams.
+The WICC simulcast was in part prompted by the end of the all-news format of WCBS in New York City; concurrently with the start of the simulcast, WICC began carrying CBS Radio Network newscasts, announced the hiring of former WCBS anchor Brigitte Quinn to host an early afternoon show, and relaunched as "The Voice of Connecticut".Quinn's program, Newsline, lasted six weeks before being replaced by The Download, which is hosted by WICC reporters Jon Kamal (WFOX's former midday host, who also produces and hosts for WEZN-FM and WPLR) and Chris Williams.
+The call sign was changed to WICC-FM on February 1, 2026; the WFOX call sign moved to another Connoisseur station, WFOX.